SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

 ### 0. Mount the server from `ceph` with the frames and tracks to correct

 - Remember that to mount the server you need to be connected to the SWC network (or SWC VPN)
-- In Mac, mounting the server can be done in the Finder app, pressing CMD+K and writing the following address:
+- In Mac, mounting the server can be done in the Finder app, by pressing CMD+K and writing the following address:
   ```
   smb://ceph-gw02.hpc.swc.ucl.ac.uk
   ```
-- Once the directory with the csv file is mounted, we can access it under `Volumes` in Mac.
+- Once the directory with the csv file is mounted, we can access it under `Volumes` on Mac.
 For example, for an escape clip called `09.08.2023-01-Right-Triggered1.mov`, the path could look like:
   ```
   /Volumes/zoo/users/sminano/crabs_tracks_label/09.08.2023-01-Right-Triggered1/
   ```